How does power yoga build strength differently than weights?

 • Warrior II (Virabhadrasana II) — develops lateral hip strength and sustained isometric endurance

-Stage 2: Building Strength (Weeks 5–12)
+Stage 2: Building strength (Weeks 5–12)

 This stage introduces eccentric strength demands and single-leg stability work that directly drive muscle adaptation.
 Focus on: